Silk Road Tiramisu with Saffron and Pistachio

 By: Rachel

-Tiramisu is a classic Italian dessert, literally translating to “pick me up.”
-Thanks to espresso and liqueur-dipped ladyfingers, a sweet, creamy, mascarpone-based filling replete with plenty of rum; and a chocolatey topping, a few bites easily provide the implied “pick me up.”
+Tiramisu is a classic Italian dessert that literally translates to “pick me up.”
+Thanks to espresso and liqueur-dipped ladyfingers, a sweet, creamy mascarpone-based filling rich with rum, and a chocolatey topping, a few bites easily provide the implied boost.

-The Silk Road was also a way for new flavors to travel across the world, as everything from spices to fruits, vegetables, flowers (and their seeds) traveled to new countries and cultures, forever impacting the culinary world.
-Foods new to East Asia included sugarcane, grapes, melons, cherries, figs, and dates.
-Apples, first cultivated in Kazakhstan, spread across the continent through Silk Road routes.
-It is also how spices like cinnamon, clove, ginger, saffron, and black pepper first made their way to Europe.
+In addition to goods and ideas, the Silk Road also carried new flavors across the continents.
+Spices, fruits, vegetables, flowers, and their seeds all traveled to new countries and cultures—forever transforming the culinary world.
+Foods that are new to East Asia include sugarcane, grapes, melons, cherries, figs, and dates.
+Apples, which were first cultivated in Kazakhstan, also spread across the continent through the Silk Road routes.
+Spices like cinnamon, cloves, ginger, saffron, and black pepper also began their journey to Europe via these trade networks.

-Cinnamon was first among the much-desired spices traded along the Silk Road.
-It was cultivated only in Sri Lanka and was used for everything from medicine to cooking; perfumes to religious ceremonies.
+Cinnamon led the list of coveted spices traded along the Silk Road.
+Growers in Sri Lanka cultivated it exclusively.
+People used it for everything from medicine and cooking to perfumes and religious ceremonies.
 Saffron—still the world’s most expensive spice at roughly $5,000 USD per pound—made its way through the world from Persia.
 It is derived from the crocus flower, which blooms very briefly, and must be harvested by hand in an incredibly labor-intensive process.
-(Be sure to purchase your saffron from a reputable source; much of what is sold is not real saffron).
+(Be sure to purchase your saffron from a reputable source; much of what is sold is not real saffron.)

-Other highly-prized spices included black pepper, clove, ginger, and nutmeg.
-These are the spices that will flavor our tiramisu.
-As you take each bite, savoring the complex flavors, think for the moment of the incredible Silk Road; a route that once took an entire year to traverse.
-These spices, which we so often take for granted, were once so rare and expensive that only the wealthy could afford to use them regularly.
-Our world has become so much smaller—but that doesn’t mean we can’t appreciate every bite we take.
+Other highly prized spices included black pepper, clove, ginger, and nutmeg.
+These are the very spices that infuse our tiramisu with warmth and complexity.
+So, as you take each bite, think of the incredible Silk Road.
+A route so vast it once took a year to cross.
+Spices that we now take for granted were once rare luxuries, so costly that only the wealthy could enjoy them regularly.
+The world may feel smaller now, but that gives us more reason to savor every bite.

 Silk Road Tiramisu